Hamilton Fulton: Middle years

 In 1825, the House passed a resolution directing the Board to reduce Fulton's salary to $3,300 and to hire his services out to other states as occasion arose.
 As a result of these frustrations, Fulton resigned in March 1826 and took a similar position in Georgia.
 There, he discovered he had been engaged by a discredited board, a situation not unlike that in North Carolina, and by the end of the year Fulton found himself in private practice in Milledgeville, at that time the capital of Georgia.

 Fulton and his family, while in Raleigh, being Anglicans, attended Christ Episcopal Church, and one of his daughters, Julia Jane was born there.
 Fulton's wife Sarah was greatly admired.
 David L. Swain wrote that Mrs. Fulton "is worth $1000 per annum to Raleigh, & the society of the place would suffer an irreparable loss by her removal."
 Swain described Fulton as "blunt but of very friendly disposition and one of the most scientific men in the country.”

 In retrospect, it may have been better that Fulton did not receive proper support from the State in the construction of a canal system.
 A better system was at hand.
 In 1825 the first railroad locomotive appeared in the United States.
 In 1827 Joseph Caldwell published a series of newspaper essays advocating this new system of transportation.
 They were collected and published the next year in a pamphlet entitled The Numbers of Carlton which caught the public imagination and led to the construction of the first railroads in the state.

 Last years

 Fulton suffered from poor health in the climate of the USA and, in 1829, he returned to Britain.
 There he employed one of his eight children, Hamilton Henry Fulton, as a pupil.
 In 1832, Fulton made proposals for the construction of a harbor and breakwaters at the coalfield port of Amble in Northumberland.
 Although these came to nothing, the idea was revived in a different form by Rennie's son, John Rennie the Younger, a few years later.
 He also worked with Rennie junior on surveys of the railway line between London and Brighton.

-A Chart and Section of the River Dart, from Totness (Devon, UK) to the Anchor Stone at Langham Wood Point was surveyed, under the direction of Messrs G & J Rennie, by Hamilton Fulton.
-A plan signed by John Rennie, 14 August 1832. ref.
-Devon County Records Office, Deposited Plans 101 and 106.
-The date of the survey is not recorded.

 He died in 1833 at his home in Upper Stamford Street, Lambeth.